Everything You Ever Wanted to Know About Real Estate Agents

 But Didn't Know Who to Ask

-What few agents will acknowledge is the fact that more than half of the deals they get are because the agents are in the right place at the right time.
-Not because (cough, cough) they are competent.
+Few agents will acknowledge that they get more than half their deals simply because they're in the right place at the right time—not necessarily because they're competent.
 Just watch enough HGTV and BRAVO TV shows and that point will become crystal clear to you.
 Want a pro?
 Here's how to find a competent agent and make sure you get the services you truly deserve:

 About Working With Real Estate Agents